International Students in Summer

 Most international students in on-campus courses will need an F-1 student visa to study at Cornell.
 You cannot study at the university on a tourist visa.

-• If you do not need an F-1 visa or will be taking online classes, please follow the registration steps for Visiting Students/General Registrants
+- If you do not need an F-1 visa or will be taking online classes, please follow the registration steps for Visiting Non-Degree Students

 The F-1 student visa requires that students studying in the United States be fluent in written and spoken English.
 This proficiency is also critical to your success at Cornell.
-(See language requirements.)
+Please review the English Language Proficiency requirements.

 In addition, you must be enrolled for the duration of your program in

-• At least six credits for a six- or eight-week session
+- At least six credits in a six- or eight-week session or two back-to-back three-week sessions

 2. Review deadlines